-Designed to help active ACO Participants achieve the requirements of the 2019 Quality Payment Program, Promoting Interoperability (PI) Measures only.
-TA will to include completing Security Risk Analysis, Measure Gap Assessment (including assistance with public health and interoperability) and use of MIPScast® Qualified Registry for comparative analysis and data submission.
-Upon completion of the performance period, QIAS will work with the practice to meet the requirements of PI Submission.
-A dedicated QIAS representative will be assigned and practice interaction will be comprised of webinars, phone/email contact, and in person/virtual meetings as available.
+Package designed to help active ACO participants achieve the requirements of the QPP Promoting Interoperability (PI) Measures only.
+TA includes completing a Security Risk Analysis, and Measure Gap Assessment and predicted score analysis using MIPScast®.
+Upon completion of the performance period, QIAS will work with the practice to meet the requirements of PI submission through MIPScast®.

-This offering is designed to assist clinicians with QPP Submission using the MIPScast® Qualified Registry.
-Practice will have all reporting data completed and ready for entry.
-QIAS will assist with HARP account creation and submission of measures into the QPP Submission Portal, if necessary.
+Offering designed to assist clinicians with QPP Submission.
+The practice will have all reporting data completed and ready for entry.
+QIAS will assist with HARP account creation and submission of measures into the CMS QPP Portal, or through MIPScast®.

-Designed to help providers achieve the requirements of the Promoting Interoperability Measure “Protect Electronic Health Information”.
-Staff will guide practice through completion of a proprietary Security Risk Analysis process, providing a report of information security vulnerabilities and recommended corrective actions.
-Staff will also help the practice navigate implementation of corrective actions.
+Designed to help providers achieve the requirements of the QPP Promoting Interoperability (PI) Base Measure and the PI/Meaningful Use Core Measure “Protect Patient Health Information”.
+QIAS staff guide the practice through a proprietary SRA process.
+Staff’s direct observation of physical security, including employee conduct, facility access controls, workstation security, and environmental controls will be incorporated into the risk analysis via the Facility Site Assessment Tool.
+QIAS provides a report of security risks and recommended corrective actions, and also helps the practice navigate implementation of those corrective actions.

 Customized consulting package outside the scope of our service offerings listed above, to help clients who need assistance with health information technology integration.

 We help health care organizations improve operational, financial, and clinical performance using our process improvement techniques specifically designed for medical practices, clinics, and small hospitals.
 We address common “pain points” relating to patient flow, productivity, efficiency, and staff/patient satisfaction by providing implementation assistance to develop practical and effective performance improvement plans.